drgimenez/lyra_integration/README.md

 #### Folders

 * **contracts**
-    Contains the 'Strands' contract used in the solution
+    Contains the 'Strands' contract used in the solution and two test contracts

 * **test**
     Contains the test scripts to test the requested functionalities